 Republicans built on their majority in the US Senate.
 Several races are still too close to call at the time that I am writing this so the exact margin remains unclear

 - Senate Finance Committee: The Senate Finance Committee will have new leadership in the Congress with the retirement of Chairman Orrin Hatch (R-UT) at the end of this term.
 Since Hatch is the lead Senate Republican sponsor of the HCIA, advocates will be focused on identifying a new Republican Lead Sponsor.
-Leadership of the Committee will likely transition to Sen. Charles Grassley (R-IA); however, this is not yet certain.
-Sen. Grassley currently serves as Chairman of the Senate Judiciary Committee, and he would have to give up this Chairmanship to take over Senate Finance.
-If Sen. Grassley chooses to stay on as Judiciary Chair, Sen. Mike Crapo (R-ID) would likely assume the role of Finance Chair.
+Leadership of the Committee will transition to Sen. Charles Grassley (R-IA).
+Sen. Grassley currently serves as Chairman of the Senate Judiciary Committee, and he will have to give up this Chairmanship to take over Senate Finance.
 Republican Committee Member Sen. Dean Heller (R-NV) lost his reelection bid, opening up at least one new spot on the Majority.
 Sen. Ron Wyden (D-OR) is expected to continue on as Ranking Member on the Finance Committee.
-Democrat Committee Member Claire McCaskill (D-MO) lost her reelection bid and at time of press, committee member Sen. Bill Nelson (R-FL) was in a race that was still too close to call.
+Democrat Committee Members Claire McCaskill (D-MO) and Sen. Bill Nelson (R-FL) also lost their reelection races.
 Notably, Senator Maria Cantwell (D-WA) also one reelection.

-- Senate Banking Committee: Sen. Mike Crapo (R-ID) is likely to continue on as Chairman of the Banking Committee; however, things could get interesting on the Committee if Sen. Grassley opts to stay on as Chair of the Judiciary Committee and Sen. Crapo transitions to Chair of the Finance Committee.
-In this scenario, Sen. Richard Shelby (R-AL) has the next highest seniority, but because of Republican Senate Caucus rules he is term limited and may not assume the gavel (although the Caucus can waive this).
-This would put Sen. Pat Toomey (R-PA) next in line to lead the Committee.
+- Senate Banking Committee: With Senator Grassley opting to become Chair of the Senate Finance Committee, Sen. Mike Crapo (R-ID) is likely to continue on as Chairman of the Banking Committee.
 Sen. Sherrod Brown will almost certainly continue on as Ranking Member on the Banking Committee.
 Democrat Committee Members Heidi Heitkamp (D-ND) and Joe Donnelly (D-IN) both lost their reelection bids so there will likely be at least one new Democratic Member on the Committee as did Sen. Dean Heller (R-NV).
 With Sen. Corker’s (R-TN) retirement we can expect at least two new Republican Members in the next Congress.

 With the election over, our attention turns to the Lame Duck session of Congress.
 There are still several must-pass legislative vehicles that Congress needs to address including several appropriations bills and tax extenders.
 We are hopeful that one of these measures will prove to be a vehicle to pass additional provisions from the HCIA including the flat 4% LIHTC for TEB financed transactions.
 These could also be potential vehicles for critical historic tax credit legislation and/or the extension of the the NMTC.